 My creds?
 I’ve always been obsessed with food and eating out.
 I’ve cooked since I was a child, because even at the age of 7, I knew what I wanted to eat and if I couldn’t persuade my mother to make it, which I rarely could, I worked out how to do it myself.
 I’ve never been good at accepting “no” as an answer.

 And I used to read The Good Food Guide like a novel, before I could afford to eat out.
 I’ve been going to restaurants since pretty much the dawn of time.
 My latest foray into food is helping out at a cookery school.
 Mostly washing dishes, mind.

-And you can follow me on Twitter, if you like, @notalwayslegalwhich is where I post my reviews.
+And you can follow me on Twitter, if you like, @the_food_judge which is where I post my reviews.
 And Instagram where I post as @thefood_judge

 When I was young, I dreamt of being a restaurant inspector, one of those people who wrote for the Good Food Guide, with an animal sanctuary on the side.
-I review restaurants for The Lawyer Magazine for a number of years and I’ve got four cats.
-I’d say I managed to fulfil that dream, even if it wasn’t in quite the way I’d imagined.
+I did review restaurants for The Lawyer Magazine for a number of years and I’ve got a silly number of cats.
+I almost managed to fulfil that dream, even if it wasn’t in quite the way I’d imagined.